 However, I do enjoy knitting, so I’ve been making cotton items, such as dishcloths and dish towels.
 These work well as trial pattern pieces and when I make mistakes, it doesn’t matter.
 These types of items are good for beginners to practice new stitches.

-Where I live now, there isn’t a nice yarn store in sight, so I order my yarn online.
+I love all the hand-painted yarn options.
+Where I live now, there isn’t a nice yarn store in sight (or in decent driving distance), so I order my yarn online.
 Buying good yarn is the way to go.
 None of that cheap Walmart yarn for me.
-I love the beautiful colors and quality of hand-dyed and home spun yarn.
+I love the beautiful colors and quality of hand-dyed and home-spun yarn.

-Because it’s difficult to keep all my favorite yarns and patterns and learning tutorials together, I decided to create this section of my blog just for that.
-I can add photos of each type of stitch to easily find it.
-These pages are mainly for myself, but if my readers happen to knit, they may appreciate the info as well.
+Because it’s difficult to keep all my favorite yarns and patterns and knitting tutorials together, I decided to create this section of my Hydrangea blog just for that, but this is a gardening blog and I hated getting the two intertwined.